 Following successful anesthesia, your surgeon will perform gastric surgery either laparoscopically or as an open procedure.

-The "open" procedure involves making a single 10 to 12-inches abdominal incision.
+The "open" procedure involves making a single 10 to a 12-inch abdominal incision.

 The surgeon uses surgical staples to create a small pouch at the top of the stomach.
 The surgeon makes an intestine bypass so that food will move from the pouch to the middle section of the small intestine.